hashgraph/hedera-hcs-sxc-java/README.md

 ### hcs-sxc-java-queue-consumer

-This example connects a listener to a message queue (MQ, Google and others) and messages arrive on the queue, they are sent to HCS as a Consensus Submit transaction.
+This example connects a listener to a message queue (MQ, Google or Amazon SQS) and messages arrive on the queue, they are sent to HCS as a Consensus Submit transaction.
 Optionally, the listener can publish the resulting mirror node notification back to another queue.

 Refer to the example's own  [README.md](./hcs-sxc-java-examples/hcs-sxc-java-queue-consumer/README.md) for additional details.